-Peter received his M.Phil. in International Relations from Oxford University and his B.A. from George Washington University.
-He lives in Florida with his wife, also an author, and their two children.
+Peter received his M.Phil. from Oxford University and his B.A. from George Washington University.
+He lives in Florida with his wife, Rhonda, and his children.

 Board of Directors